CityofToronto/vz_challenge/entertainment/cultural_hotspots/README.md

 # Cultural Hotspots - Points of Interest

 ## Description
-This dataset contains information about points of interest for residents and visitors to enjoy including public art, murals, buildings with historic or architectural significance, green spaces, restaurants and more.
+The City of Toronto's Social Development, Finance & Administration Division owns this dataset, which contains information about cultural points of interest for residents and visitors to enjoy including public art, murals, buildings with historic or architectural significance, green spaces, restaurants and more.
+The data is current to February 2016, and is provided in MTM 3 Degree Zone 10 NAD27 and WGS84.

-The data is owned by the City of Toronto's Social Development, Finance & Administration Division, and is provided as ESRI shapefiles (MTM 3 Degree Zone 10 NAD27 and WGS84 Latitude/Longitude projections).
-The data is current as of February 2016.
-The data is availiable through the City of Toronto's [Open Data Catalogue](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#bed7e463-f317-ec5f-5b4b-775648011ff9).
+**Format:** ESRI Shapefile

+The data is available through the [City of Toronto Open Data Catalogue](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#bed7e463-f317-ec5f-5b4b-775648011ff9).

 ## Relevance to Vision Zero Challenge
-These points of interest are places where members of the community gather, and are likely to experience heavier pedestrian traffic.
+Cultural points of interest are places where members of the community gather, and are likely to experience heavier pedestrian traffic.
 Pedestrians are one of the six emphasis areas defined under the City of Toronto's Vision Zero Road Safety Plan, and as such are the focus of a number of existing and planned safety measures.

 ## Data Dictionary
 | Column Name | Type | Description |